D-Joseph/D-Joseph/README.md

 🌳 I love using technology in interesting ways to solve unique problems.
 Some of my favorite projects are highlighted below!

-📖 Recently I have worked at:
+📖 Recently I have worked as a:
 - Product Analyst Intern at Klue
 - Product Management Intern at Equitable Bank
 - Product Management Intern at Interac